NotNoelChannel/termux-desktop/README.md

 ```

 > Note that passwords are not visible when you are typing them and minimum password length is 6 characters.
-> Remember the password you typed as it'll be required to connect via vnc client.
+> Remember the password you typed as it'll be required to connect via VNC Client.
-- If everything is okay, you will see this message -
+- If everything went alright, then you will see this message -
 ```
 New 'localhost:1 ()' desktop is localhost:1